xoox/stone/README.txt

         choices per source) for each packet.
 The destination port is randomly chose from a range of [port, port + diversity - 1].
-        There should be some NAT tricks on remote host to converge all packets to the real receiver and vice versa. *DO AVOID ABUSE DIVERSITY FEATURE*
+        There should be some NAT tricks on remote host to converge all packets to the real receiver and vice versa. *DO AVOID ABUSE*

         If the ``-f <n>'' flag (``<n>'' is integer) is used, the program spawn ``<n>'' child processes.
 The default behavior is not to